pyblosxom/pyblosxom/docs/source/install.rst

 ..
 Note::

-    If you're testing PyBlosxom, do an individual installation--it's easy and will save you a lot of time.
+    If you're testing PyBlosxom, use ``virtualenv`` and deploy with Paste.
+It'll save you a lot of time and it's easy to clean up afterwards.

 Requirements